aidans/ramp/notes/README.md

 # Meeting (and non-meeting) notes

+## 29th April 2021 (meeting)

+Claire has sent the updated model results (with pollution) and corrected locations.
+The pollution data are [here](https://data.scrc.uk/object/41176).
+Aidan hasn't had chance to look at these, but will soon.

+*Claire* has publicly released the model in Julia on GitHub and is working on a paper about it.
+It's currently the version that only works for plants, but the updates that make it work for COVID modelling will come in the next iteration.

+*Aidan* will be applying for a mini-project to try to get he gridding working in JavaScript so it can (hopefully) be embedded in the generic tool eventually.

+*Richard* reported that the Java API for the data pipeline was being worked on, but proving tricky.
+Aidan is using the native netCDR Java library and will send to Richard.

+- [X] Aidan to send NetCDF Java library details to Richard.

+## 16th April 2021 (meeting)

+### Progress updates

+Aidan hasn't been able to get to the bottom of the apparent mismatched grid squares.
+Has asked Claire to try and plot the data to check.

+Claire made some progress towards modelling with different levels of atmospheric pollution, but outputs aren't ready yet.
+These should be more subtle patterns that will needs good comparison visualisation.

+### Ideas

+ - Aidan: could try and calibrate the models on the data between old/new variants and the different types of lockdown.

+- [ ] Claire to check spatial references in model files

 ## 12th April 2021 (another update)

 The problem seems to be caused by [some grid references](unmatched_locations_model.txt) in the model output file not being present in the demographics file.